chopo156/vrp_Firescript/README.md

 WK-FireScript

-Fivem Firescript for vRP for now
+FiveM Firescript for vRP for now

 also has one for [Stand Alone]